wchen-oxy/The-Blank-Dictionary/README.md

 For the webapp and Android app, users will be able to quickly toggle between different dictionaries.
 On the Android app, a user will also be able to download dictionary data for offline use.

-An example dictionary homepage:
+An Example Dictionary homepage:
 <img width="1279" alt="Screen Shot 2019-11-08 at 12 26 59 PM" src="https://user-images.githubusercontent.com/21160570/68508377-19e88080-0223-11ea-9b69-b92ccf878ce8.png">

-A sample entry:
+A Sample Entry:

 <img width="584" alt="Screen Shot 2019-11-08 at 12 28 43 PM" src="https://user-images.githubusercontent.com/21160570/68508455-51efc380-0223-11ea-8b37-08aa47e52ed0.png">

 The Android Component Home Page: